CreasolTech/domoticz-hyundai-kia/README.md

 * detects alarms from vehicle
 * interfaces a bidirectional energy meter to know the real time import or export power from grid
 * operates as __stand-alone__ (no need for a domotic controller) with the possibility to select two charging mode:
-    1. __use the maximum power allowed by electricity meter__, preventing overloads and disconnections
+    1. __use the maximum power allowed by electricity meter__, preventing overloads and disconnections, without exceeding the power supported by the charging cable
     2. __use only renewable energy (keep import power around 0W)__

 * operates in a __controlled mode, with Domoticz__ home automation system: in this case it's possible to
 	1. easily set the __minimum and maximum battery level__
 	2. easily set the __maximum charging current__
 	3. __when battery level is below minimum, charge at the max power__ permitted by the electricity meter (in Italy, alternates 90 minutes at maximum power + 27% and 90 minutes at maximum power + 10%, ___it's not possible to charge faster!___ The electrical system must be checked carefully when using maximum power, to avoid overheating and fires!!)
-	4. __when battery level is between minimum and maximum, charge using only power from renewable energy from photovoltaic__
+	4. __when battery level is between minimum and maximum, charge using only power from renewable energy__ (from photovoltaic) keeping 0W imported from the grid.

 More info at https://www.creasol.it/en/support/domotics-home-automation-and-diy/155-smart-electric-vehicle-charging